WalletScrutiny/WalletScrutinyCom/_android/wallet.gem.com.atoken.md

 Found on their support website...

-"The AToken Wallet server does not save any private keys, mnemonics, and passwords for users, so mnemonics or lost private keys cannot be retrieved from the AToken wallet.
+> The AToken Wallet server does not save any private keys, mnemonics, and passwords for users, so mnemonics or lost private keys cannot be retrieved from the AToken wallet.<br>
   Please make sure that all users make backups and keep them properly.
-Do not share them with anyone."
+Do not share them with anyone.

 The claim on their website is that the wallet is non-custodial, but without source code, this is **not verifiable**.